iszczesniak/taw/elegance2.md

 Chiasmus ("crossing" in Greek) is a stylistic emphasis device, where we swap the order of information to attract attention.
 Here we swapped "end" with "the new".
-It attracts attention, because it is playful, sounds different, and attracts attention.
+It attracts attention, because it is playful, it sounds different.
 It's like a bit of chili in chocolate.

 > It's no coincidence that we *start* a sentence with **the old**
 > information, and let **the new** *end*.